ramosfabiano/FSND-Capstone/README.md

 export ALGORITHMS="RS256"
 ```

-Aditionally, authentication can be completely disabled/bypassed by setting the `ENABLE_AUTH=0` environment variable.
+Aditionally, for development purposes, authentication can be completely disabled/bypassed by setting the `ENABLE_AUTH=0` environment variable.

 #### Authentication Details